-The results of the soluble sulfate testing indicate that the selected sample of the on-site soils contains a sulfate concentration that corresponds to Class S0 with respect to the American Concrete Institute (ACI) Publication 318-05 Building Code Requirements for Structural Concrete and Commentary, Section 4.3.
+The results of the soluble sulfate testing indicate that the selected samples of the on-site soils correspond to Class S0 with respect to the American Concrete Institute (ACI) Publication 318-05 Building Code Requirements for Structural Concrete and Commentary, Section 4.3.
 Therefore, specialized concrete mix designs are not considered to be necessary, with regard to sulfate protection purposes.
 It is, however, recommended that additional soluble sulfate testing be conducted at the completion of rough grading to verify the soluble sulfate concentrations of the soils which are present at pad grade within the building area.